Receive free gasoline from Free Gas USA Inc. and other non-profits.

 The grants for free gasoline are awarded monthly by Free Gas USA.
 Fuel cards will be distributed based upon the donations received, the location(s) of participating gasoline distributors, and also the geographical restrictions of funds processed.
 Apply for free gasoline grants by contacting the non-profit organization.

 The gasoline grant applications are not distributed via United States mail.
-If you are interested in the program, applicants must obtain an application via their website. (www.freegasusa.org).
+If you are interested in the program, applicants must obtain an application, and dial the United Way for assistance and the 211 service.
 More information on program terms can also be found there.
 In addition, all applications to the program need to be submitted with an agency referral form or they will not be processed and will be denied.

 The non-profit freegasusa is one organization to contact for assistance.
+But the number of applicants that can be assisted is minimal.
 However the demand for gasoline and overall transportation assistance is very high, in particular when considering the ever increasing costs of fuel and the weak economy.
 So the more places you contact the better your chances of getting help.

 Another non-profit to contact is your local Salvation Army.
 From time to time they may be able to distribute vouchers for free gasoline if someone is faced with an emergency or if they need help in getting to a job interview or doctor appointment.
 Read more on free gas vouchers and how the Salvation Army may be able to help you in your time of need.

 The non-profit Salvation Army organization has limited funding, and it will vary based on city, town, and county.
 They will do their best to support those who are struggling the agency does not discriminate based on religion, age, or gender.
 However only a small number of requests for gasoline may be fulfilled.
 Continue reading on assistance from Salvation Army.